Maximally stretched laminations on geometrically finite hyperbolic manifolds: The stretch locus in dimension 2

 \subsection{Chain recurrence for $C(j,\rho)>1$ in general}

-We now prove that the stretch locus $E(j,\rho)$ is chain recurrent in a much wider setting, where $j(\Gamma_0)$ is allowed to have infinite covolume in~$G$ and $\rho$ is any representation of $\Gamma_0$ in~$G$ with $C(j,\rho)>1$ (not necessarily injective or discrete).
+We now prove that the stretch locus $E(j,\rho)$ is chain recurrent in a much wider setting than \cite{thu86}, allowing $j(\Gamma_0)$ to have infinite covolume in~$G$ and $\rho$ to be any representation of $\Gamma_0$ in~$G$ with $C(j,\rho)>1$ (not necessarily injective or discrete).